trinistr/dicey/README.md

 ### Brute force

 As a last resort, there is a brute force algorithm which goes through every possible dice roll and adds results together.
-While quickly growing terrible in performace, it has the largest input space, allowing to work with completely nonsensical dice, including aforementioned dice with strings or complex numbers.
+While quickly growing terrible in performace, it has the largest input space, allowing to work with completely nonsensical dice, including aforementioned dice with complex numbers.

-- Limitations: objects on dice sides must implement `+` and all be addable together.
+- Limitations: objects on dice sides must be numbers.
 - Example: `dicey 5 1,0.1,2 1,-1,1,-1,0`
 - Complexity: `O(mⁿ)`